Dance Performance Improvisation

 Explicit Female (2016 – 60 min.)

 Explicit Female (solo) is an immersion into the female body.
 Featuring personal narratives, custom-designed lighting, and live feed special effects, it aims to process the mystery of the shape-shifting form half of the world resides in.
 Casual, yet intimate, the performance strives to connect deeply and kinesthetically to the viewers, at times asking them to participate in the very creation of the event itself.

 Mylar Storms -improvisation performances with Mylar (since 2013 ongoing – 20 min.)

-Mylar Storms is an ongoing research in falling horizons and disorienting dreamscapes.
+Mylar Storms is ongoing research in falling horizons and disorienting dreamscapes.
 It questions identity and perception.
 Performances of Mylar Storms always involve Mylar and reflective light and often video projection.
-The performances are adapted and created to the specific space and have been performed all around Philadelphia area.
+The performances are adapted and created to the specific space and have been performed all around the Philadelphia area.
 Anyone can book Mylar Storms performance or installation for corporate events, festivals or even a private event.
 Email Zornitsa directly to get in contact about details. – zornitsa(at)bodymeld.org

 shatter ::: dawn (2013 – 65 min.)